Anon Pairot: Business management

 In 2007, Anon Pairot founded his own design studio, the Anon Pairot Design Studio.
 His business model considers "how to increase the value of a piece of wood from 10 baht to 1,000 baht."
 Anon thus views sustainability in his business as a strategic offense: "Sustainability is not about giving someone a school of fish, but it is about teaching him how to catch more fish."

 Pairot sees the need for diversity not only in his design work but also in the company.
 He acts as both a design as well as branding consultant, employing industrial designers, graphic designers, interior designers, stylists, sculptors and architects.
 The company's clients range from a local furniture manufacturer to Phillip Morris, Smirnoff and Fendi.
 In a statement with AXIS magazine, Pairot explains, "I'll work with any client who seeks unconventional ideas for anything from a toothpick to a yacht."

-The Anon Pairot Design Studio has created interior designs for Bankok's Hard Rock Cafe outlet and Christmas trees designs inspired by Toyota.
+The Anon Pairot Design Studio has created interior designs for Bangkok's Hard Rock Cafe outlet and Christmas trees designs inspired by Toyota.

-In 2012, Anon was featured as a new business entrepreneur on a reality TV program called "Bangkok's New Young Billionaire (อายุน้อยร้อยล้าน)."